RuzaikMh/Child-Tracking/README.md

 # About

 - Parental control app that can track and monitor child activities.
+- The system includes hardware component, android application and webserver.
 - Provide features like real-time tracking, fall detection, geo-fence, BLE scanner, multiple tracker support and tracking history.

 # System demonstration videos